Skip to Content

 Check you have all the baby essentials

-If you don’t have a full checklist of the baby essentials then you can download a free PDF over on this post which features all of the newborn essentials you actually need.
+If you don’t have a full checklist of the baby essentials then you can download a free PDF which features all of the newborn essentials you actually need.

 It’s a good idea to get the main stuff purchased early on in your third trimester.